Strategic commissioning - adult carers

 How can you ensure carers’ breaks are everybody’s business and cross strategic agendas?

 - Identify relevant reporting mechanisms and outcomes measures.
 How do your plans for breaks contribute to the local Adult Social Care Outcomes Framework (ASCOF) and the Public Health Outcomes Framework (PHOF)?
-What reporting on breaks is of interest to the local CCG and mental health trust?
+What reporting on breaks is of interest to the local ICS and mental health trust?

 - Social prescribing – how is this working locally for carers?
 Can breaks become a clearer part of this?